Welcome to today's edition of the Rush 24-7 podcast.

 That is their day job.

-What are they doing calculating the unemployed?
+What do they do in calculating the unemployed?

-When did they take over the job of the labor department?
+When did they take over the job of the Labor Department?

-But the real big question is how many people are unemployed and thus lost their insurance because of Democrat policy?
+But the real big question is, how many people are unemployed and thus lost their insurance because of Democrat policy?

-Because of Harry Reid.
+Because of Barack Obama, because of Harry Reid.

-All right to the phones, we're going to start in Hartford, Connecticut with Ferris.
+All right, to the phones, we're going to start in Hartford, Connecticut with Ferris.

 Thank you, sir, for calling.